a-sit-plus/warden-supreme/docs/docs/integration/raw.md

 # Using _Warden makoto_ / _Warden roboto_<br>without Integrated Clients

+!!! danger "Warden Supreme 0.9.99 Changed Defaults"

+    * Android leaf cert validity is ignored by default, because Warden Supreme (by default) uses random cryptographic nonces.
+        * `ingoreLeafValidity()` (yes, with typo!) function of the `AndroidAttestationConfiguration.Builder` is now a deprecated NOOP to be removed.
+        * `enforceLeafValidity()` (without typo!) function was introduced
+    * Android `attestationStatementValiditySeconds` defaults to `null`, because Warden Supreme, by default, uses random cryptographic nonces.
+    * Attestation verification time offset now defaults to five minutes to account for clock drift
+    * iOS attestation validity is increased by said five minutes

+    **Ignoring these changes coming from legacy deployments can result in a total security failure if you do not ensure freshness through means of feeding random cryptographic nonces into attestation statement creation and properly checking them!**

 !!! tip inline end
     Both [WARDEN](https://github.com/a-sit-plus/warden) and [WARDEN-roboto](https://github.com/a-sit-plus/warden-roboto)
     live on as modules inside Warden Supreme.
 These projects are now integrated into Warden Supreme and continue to be